 “You really get to the heart of the problem, and it eliminates the ‘nice-to-haves’ while getting into the real needs of the client,” he says.
 “This allows the seller to operate with genuine care and authenticity, which builds credibility and trust.

-When it was released, SPIN Selling questioned if sales teams should trust what the sales world took as gospel.
+When it was released, SPIN selling questioned if sales teams should trust what the sales world took as gospel.
+In Neil Rackham's SPIN selling book he says:

 “Let’s start this book with some frank advice.
 Don’t trust what top performers tell you.
 All our research experience indicates that there’s a great difference between what effective salespeople say they do and what we’ve actually observed from going out with them.
 If you want to find out how experts sell, then travel with them and watch them in action, don’t rely on what they tell you afterwards.”

-The research, results and ultimately the methodology broke the mold and forced a revolutionary type of change in the sales world.
+The research, results and ultimately the methodology broke the mold and forced a revolutionary change in the sales world.

-Teams that adopted the SPIN selling methodology were able to use data and research, not sales myths, to guide them towards better techniques.
+Teams that adopted the SPIN selling methodology were able to use data and research, not sales myths, to guide them towards better techniques that refined the selling process, and resulted in happier customers.

 Misconception #1: Always be closing

 The research found that the average number of closing attempts made by a sales rep during a sales call didn't positively impact the closing rate.
-As it was put in the book:
+As it was put in Neil Rackham's book:

 Closing techniques may increase the chances of making a sale with low-priced products.
 With expensive products or services, they reduce the chances of making a sale.